 The old saying comes true that an ounce of prevention is better than a pound of cure.

 By cleaning the parts, you will be removing the rust that might have infected the metallic parts and by painting, you will be preventing the rust from re-infecting the parts.

 Isn’t prevention better than cure?
 We shall discuss more on the cleaning of these parts later.

 Everything is set.
 You have all the parts customized to your taste and preferences.
 It is time to reassemble the parts.
 This is where the café racer will take its shape.

 At this point, you will need to use each and every picture you captured during the disassembly phase.
 The images will assist you to fix every part to where it belongs.

 It is advisable to fix everything first before the seat.
 You don’t want to fix everything only to realize you missed an important component.
 You also don’t want to fix the seat only to find there’s something in the way later.

 Always test if the parts fit before fixing them.
 It is not wise to fix something and take it off later because it didn’t fit well.
-As a matter of fact doing so will easily scrape off the paint.
+As a matter of fact, doing so will easily scrape off the paint.
 The reassembly phase can be tempting at times.
 Don’t be lured into the test ride your bike as yet.

 When you get to a point when you are assured that everything is in order, have one more check and boldly take the bike to the road.
 You now know how to build a cafe racer.